julian-molina/Documentation/docs/_data/concepts.md

 superalgos_protocol: "In conceptual terms, the Superalgos Protocol determines the structure in which the information describing a trading system is stored and guides how traders shall create and automate strategies.
 In practical terms, the protocol results in a file with a specific format capable of holding all the information concerning any number and variety of strategies.
 In its current early version, the protocol is the description of a JSON object which defines the desired automation."

+hierarchies_directory: "The hierarchies directory is the part of the documentation that features a description of the complete catalog of nodes of each hierachy"

 pending: "balanceAssetA, balanceAssetB, overfitting, supported assets, supported exchanges, supported markets"